simonlotzkar/1800_20233_17/README.md

 ## 5. Bugs and Limitations
 Here are some known bugs and limitations:
-* [Bug] When spam clicking "add update", the achievement system breaks and spams the user with "achievement unlocked" alerts, but doesn't actually unlock anything
-* [Bug] Restaurant displays updates in order of users THEN by time, when it should just be based off time
 * [Bug] Restaurant cards don't refresh after new updates added, YES ALERT
 * [Bug] Last updated and status don't change after deleting updates
     * => replace lastUpdated and status fields with listeners that iterate through the update collection to determine last updated and status